xuanquanchen/xuanquanchen.github.io/_pages/about.md

   - /about.html
 ---

 I am the final year undergraduate at [Jinan University(JNU)](https://english.jnu.edu.cn) and an incoming M.S.E studnet in computer science at [Johns Hopkins University](https://www.cs.jhu.edu)(prefer to defer).
+I am currently finding some RA or intern places.

 📝 Publish
 ------